Featured News

 Terms: 4-year fixed term contract

-This is a full-time hybrid role, based in Belfast, combining remote working with regular in- person attendance at the office and programme activities.
-The postholder will also be required to travel across Northern Ireland and Ireland as part of project delivery.
+This is a full-time hybrid role.
+The postholder will be required to attend regular meetings and activities in Belfast, as well as across Northern Ireland and Ireland as part of project delivery.

 Application

-To apply for this role please send your CV and Cover Letter detailing your experience, interest and suitability for the role to recruitment@glencree.ie
+To apply for this role please send your CV and Cover Letter which clearly outlines how you meet the essential criteria for this role to recruitment@glencree.ie

 More News